 Stockholders will be provided information about the Bank's activities, business and financial performance, and other relevant data for the year 2019.
-Copies of the annual report will be provided to the stockholders before the meeting.
+A copy of the annual report is posted in the Bank's website.

-6. Approval of the Audited Financial Statements for the year ended December 31, 2019

-Stockholders will be provided information about the financial position, performance and changes in financial position of the Bank.
-The financial statements will be included in the Information Statement to be sent to the stockholders prior to the meeting.

-7. Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management during the year 2019, including the ratification of related party transactions
+- 6. Approval of the Audited Financial Statements for the year ended December 31, 2019 Stockholders will be provided information about the financial position, performance and changes in the financial position of the Bank.
+The financial statements are included in the Information Statement posted in the Bank's website. - 7.
+Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management during the year 2019, including the ratification of related party transactions